 - Expert Review Sessions: Checking our hierarchies and terminologies with legal experts, to hear if they have concerns about topics’ organization, level on hierarchy, or other issues that need to be present.
 This is done through phone or video calls with experts, on specific branches of the taxonomy

 - Topic Model Review: We will see what the topic modeling of Reddit posts (and other online communities) pull out as clusters of issues.
 Based on this we will see if our taxonomy is covering all the issues that are showing up on Reddit.
 This is like a large, digital focus group to see what clusters of issues are present.

 - Comparison to other Taxonomies: We will compare our proposed taxonomy categories to those of other legal aid groups, including the site maps of statewide legal help portals (that also present taxonomies of common issues for people to find resources) and other applications that have created taxonomies of legal issues.

-- Review through running legal/novice checks through Learned Hands: We will work with Metin + the Learned Hands interface to set up controlled tests in which we present the same posts and term-labels to different cohorts of users (experts and novice).
-We will see if they are using the same terms consistently, and if they are confused or unsure about how to apply the labels.
+- Review through running legal/novice checks through Learned Hands: We will work with Metin + the Learned Hands interface to set up controlled tests in which we present the same posts and term labels to different cohorts of users (experts and novices).
+We will see if they are using the same terms consistently and if they are confused or unsure about how to apply the labels.

 You can read more about our process in an article at Legal Design and Innovation, “Every legal problem that exists: the legal help taxonomy for machine learning”.